kurbatov/firmata4j/README.md

 });
 ```

-Changing the mode and value of a pin looks like this:
+Changing the mode and value of a pin look like this:

 ```java
 pin.setMode(Pin.Mode.OUTPUT); // our listeners will get event about this change